Reflecting on the OECD Irish Research

 • The need for more impact data.
 The reports highlight that other countries are already collecting data on the impact of digital technologies in education and this an area Ireland could do more in.

-While there is nothing really new here, the reports are a timely reminder of the current challenges in ‘integrating’ digital technologies into the curriculum and lives of schools.
-It is worth remembering that the DLF was created for this very purpose, to help clarify what digital ‘integration’ might look like, specifically in the context of Looking at Our Schools.
+While there is nothing new here, the reports are a timely reminder of the current challenges associated with ‘integrating’ digital technologies into the curriculum and lives of schools.
+It is worth remembering that the DLF was created for this very purpose, to help clarify what digital ‘integration’ might look like, specifically in the context of Looking at Our School.
 The report suggests that it would be timely to update this document and that would seem a very practical thing to do in light of this research.

 Some practical take-aways

 Irish schools have been using digital technologies since the 1980s and we have had a digital strategy for schools dating back to 1997.
-We were one of the founding members of EUN SchoolNet and our schools are engaged in some or all of the 5 areas listed in the report, The impact of digital technologies on students’ learning: Results from a literature review:
+We were one of the founding members of EUN SchoolNet, and our schools have been using digital technologies creatively for many years.
+Many of our schools have been engaged in the 5 digital education areas listed in the report, The impact of digital technologies on students’ learning: Results from a literature review:

 • Programming and robotics